 A common question many people ask is what is appraised.

-Like a home inspector, a real estate appraiser will go throughout the home to inspect its state of repair, features, square footage, number of bedrooms, number of baths, etc. Mostly, the appraiser looks for all the factors that determine the general market value of a property.
+Like a home inspector, a real estate appraiser will go throughout the home to inspect its state of repair, features, square footage, number of bedrooms, baths, etc. Mostly, the appraiser looks for all the factors that determine the general market value of a property.
 People often ask what does an appraiser do.
-You can find out in this comprehensive resource.
+You can find out about it in this comprehensive resource.

 The appraiser will go through every room, noting all the big and small details required to accurately compare the home to other homes to measure its value.

-When all the house details are collected, the appraiser can look over the recent sales of similar homes by looking at public records.
+When all the house details are collected, the appraiser can review recent sales of similar homes by looking at public records.
 Appraisers will search for comparable properties and compare them to the subject property to deliver the final appraisal price.

 The sales comparison approach is the most common form of real estate valuation.